Customizing the Boot Process

 rd.kiwi.oem.installdevice

-Configures the disk device that should be used in an OEM installation.
-This overwrites/resets any other oem device specific settings, e.g oem-device-filter, oem-unattended-id or rd.kiwi.oem.maxdisk from the cmdline and just continues the installation on the given device.
-However, the device must exist and must be a block special.
+Configures the disk device to use in an OEM installation.
+This overwrites or resets any other OEM device-specific settings, such as oem-device-filter, oem-unattended-id or rd.kiwi.oem.maxdisk, and continues the installation on the given device.
+The device must exist and must be a block special.

 Note